mojamal/warehouse/README.md

 # warehouse
-Inventory Count and Pricing Updates for Warehouse Items

 The sort script determines how to handle a package dispatch based the dimensions and mass provided as input A package can be handled normally (automatically), manually or rejected based on the package weight and dimensions